 What a Nicotine Pouch Actually Is

 A small white sachet containing nicotine, plant-based fibers, flavorings, pH adjusters, and humectants.
 No tobacco leaf.
 Users place it between gum and lip for oral nicotine absorption.
+The pouch itself is typically made from a nonwoven fabric, usually a blend of polyester and cellulose, engineered to be permeable enough to allow nicotine and flavor release while retaining the filler material.

 The Nicotine: Three Forms, Three Tradeoffs